Argentina–Russia relations: History

 In 1866, Russia opened a consulate in Buenos Aires.
 Diplomatic relations between Argentina and Russia were established on 22 October 1885.
 Most Russian migrants arrived to Argentina between 1880 and 1921, in three waves.
 The first wave was caused by events such as the 1905 Russian Revolution; the second wave from the October Revolution of 1917 and the third wave caused by the Russian Revolution that took place between 1917 and 1922.
 In October 1917, Argentina suspended diplomatic relations with Russia as a result of its revolution.
 Diplomatic relations were restored with the Soviet Union soon after World War II in 1946.

 According to Russian historian Briliov, USSR assisted Argentina in Falklands War with satellite surveillance of the British fleet, which helped in the sinking of HMS Coventry.
 In 1986, Argentine President, Raúl Alfonsín, paid an official visit to Moscow, the first by an Argentine head-of-state.
 In December 1991, Argentina recognized the Russian Federation as the successor state of the USSR.
 In April 2010, Russian President, Dmitry Medvedev, became the first Russian head-of-state to visit Argentina.
+In April 2015, Russian president Vladimir Putin publicly supported Cristina Fernández and Argentina's claims to the Falkland Islands.

 On 24 October 2018, a videoconference was organized between the Friendship Groups of the upper houses of the Russian and Argentine Parliaments.
 The delegations of the Federation Council and the State Duma took part in the Parliamentary Forum and the Summit of the Presidents of the Group of 20 Parliaments and held bilateral meetings with members of the Argentine Parliament.
 On 18 June 2019, a second videoconference was held dedicated to the problems of deepening economic integration between Mercosur and the Eurasian Economic Union on the basis of the Memorandum of Understanding signed in December 2018.

 Each year, Argentines participate in international law enforcement events held in Russia.
 From November 2017 to April 2018, the Argentine and Russian military specialists carried out a joint search for the missing Argentine submarine ARA San Juan (S-42) with 44 crew members on board.

+Since the inauguration of President Javier Milei in 2023, relations between Argentina and Russia have cooled due to Milei's strong support for Ukraine in the ongoing Russo-Ukrainian War.
+Bilateral ties deteriorated further in 2026 following revelations that a Russian intelligence-linked network had financed a disinformation campaign targeting the Argentine government in an effort to undermine its public image and influence domestic opinion.